DevrMichael/JokesApp/README.md

 - **User Authentication:** Secure signup and login functionality.
 - **Joke Browsing:** Users can browse through a curated list of jokes.
-- **Favorites:** Users can mark jokes as favorites and access them easily.
 - **Contribution:** Registered users can submit new jokes for approval.
 - **Responsive Design:** Optimized for both desktop and mobile use.